 Instead, Colossians 3:15 says, “Let the peace of God rule in your hearts.”
 When you choose to forgive, you decide that past hurts will not have a stranglehold on your life.
 You wish to walk free in this life.
 John 8:36 says, “If the Son (Jesus) makes you free, you shall be free indeed.”
 None of God’s own should remain in an internal prison of unforgiveness when freedom stands at our heart’s door and knocks.

-Allow me to share a personal example with you: Many years ago, a person hurt me deeply; I shattered.
+Allow me to share a personal example with you: Many years ago, a person hurt me deeply, and I was shattered.
 I knew the Bible required me to forgive, so through gritted teeth, I would pray and forgive this person.
-This type of forced obedience continued for some time.
+This type of obedience by true grit continued for some time.
 One day, surprisingly, I began to cry for this person.
 I prayed from my mouth what Jesus prayed, “Father, forgive them, for they do not know what they do” (Luke 23:34).
 What happened here?
 God changed my heart; He changed how I saw this person.
-Instead of looking through the lens of “you hurt me,” I saw the state of this person and felt pity.
-I felt the compassion of Jesus Christ.
+Instead of looking through the lens of “you hurt me,” I saw the state of this person through the eyes of Christ and felt pity.
+Yes, I felt the compassion of Jesus Christ.

 Joyce Meyer's Story

 Joyce Meyer, a well-known Bible teacher, suffered sexual abuse at the hands of her father.
 She has shared her story broadly.
 Along her path of maturity in Christ, God led her to care for her father in his later years.
 She ultimately forgave him and led him to the Lord.
 Though darkness was present, Joyce chose freedom – unforgiveness was not an option.
 Of unforgiveness, Joyce says this: “Unforgiveness is like drinking poison and expecting the other person to hurt.”
 Not only has God granted her soul peace, but He also blessed her with wisdom.